LucasDiamond/LucasDiamond/README.md

-### Hi there 👋
+### i am Lucas my real name too

 <!--
 **LucasDiamond/LucasDiamond** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on pokemon
+- 🔭 I ilke pokemon